Lawmakers and doctors react after fentanyl test strips provision is eliminated from Kansas legislation

 Those who support legalizing the strips believe it will save lives, while opponents think it enables drug users.

-The Kansas House of Representatives has approved two separate bills with a provision allowing the decriminalization of fentanyl strips.
-Both times the Kansas Senate sent the bill back to committee and eliminated the provision.
+The Kansas House of Representatives approved two separate bills with a provision allowing the decriminalization of fentanyl strips.
+However, the Kansas Senate sent the bill back to committee and eliminated the provision both times.

 One vocal opponent of the strips is Sen. Molly Baumgardner.